 The EcoStruxure IT platform is security hardened with a mandatory two-factor authentication and high encryption standards.
 Your data is securely transported to the EcoStruxure IT platform using the EcoStruxure IT Gateway, which uses an outbound connection to ensure no one can compromise your environment.

 Schneider Electric ensures the privacy and integrity of your data at all times.
-GDPR-compliant, EcoStruxure IT only uses machine data to optimize your experience with the platform – guaranteeing the confidentiality of your personal data
+It is committed to complying with its obligations under the GDPR.
+EcoStruxure IT only uses machine data to optimize your experience with the platform – guaranteeing the confidentiality of your personal data.

 All new EcoStruxure IT software developers attend a mandatory security training which is given upon hire and every year after that.
 Additionally, they can choose to enroll in a White Hat Hacker training to receive the Ethical Hacker certification.